cdelsoin/ambient-sounds/README.md

 - As a user I can update the name of my preset
 - As a user I can delete the preset

-## Issues

-- We initially were unsure of whether or not we could edit a modal enough to make it look like it wasn't a bootstrap modal at all
-- Incorporating a third party API was something we wanted to do but deciding which one took a lot of research.

 ## Wireframe

 http://tinypic.com/r/2iavoy0/9